isomerpages/govtech-stp/_travel-and-health-control-measures/tracetogether-for-travellers.md

   </tbody>
   </table>

-Travellers may pay the deposit by credit card or cash payment in Singapore currency.
-For arrivals via air checkpoints, cash payment in foreign currency may be accepted.
 Details on where the tokens collection booths/counters can be found here (include link to Q2 of TT FAQs).

 ### 2. Using TraceTogether